A SMALL GLIMPSE INTO THE SEPTUAGINT HISTORY

 Here we have our Savior Jesus showing love and compassion to the Leper.
 The 1599 Geneva and all the modern versions I checked use the word “compassion” or “pity” for the feeling that Jesus had for the leper except for the NIV that says that Jesus was “indignant” which is to show anger.
 What is interesting however, is that the NIV uses this same word everywhere else as having compassion or pity.
 This is poor scripture translating at work.

-I commend to you Phoebe our sister, who is a servant of the church in Cenchrea, that you may receive her in the Lord in a manner worthy of the saints, and assist her in whatever business she has need of you; for indeed she has been a helper of many and of myself also.
-(Romans 16:1-2)
+I commend to you Phoebe, our sister, being a servant also of the ecclesa in Cenchrea, that you should be receive her in the Lord worthily of the saints, and may stand by her in whatever matter she may be needing you, for she has became a patroness of many, as well as of myself.
+(Romans 16:1-2 CLV)

 In the KJV bible, the word vessel in the passage above is in reference to a husband finding sexual satisfaction in his (1)own wife (a vessel) and not in another man’s wife (see commentators below).
 He is to (2)possess or “acquire” his own wife.
 For we can see also from God’s word that a (3)vessel is referring to one that is to be used by another.
 We can see this to be true in (4)passages such as 2 Timothy 2:21 as well as in Acts 9:13-15 where we as Christians are to be vessels, useful for God’s good will and purpose.
 Also, in 1 Peter we see the word (5)vessel again being used, this time to describe a man’s wife as being the weaker (vessel) of the two.
 But if you read these newer bible versions, they take the word vessel and change it into the word “body” which makes it in reference to our own bodies and not to someone else’s (such as the wife mentioned above).
 What is also worth noting, there is a (6)Greek word for “body” in the bible that’s not the same Greek word as vessel.
 We must consider to be true to God’s intended words and not just insert our own.
 For by changing one of them, it can change the whole meaning of the passage itself.
 Below are those other versions that change the word ‘vessel” into the word ‘body.”
 It is worth noting that the RSV quotes the passage above as: “that each one of you know how to take a wife for himself in holiness and honor.”
 Also, what is interesting is the side notes of some of the other versions listed below which read: NLT: will know how to take a wife for himself; or will learn to live with his own wife, the NIV: learn to live with your own wife; or learn to acquire a wife, the ESV: how to take a wife for himself, and the HCSB: to acquire his own wife.
 The proof is in the pudding.